Yeab20/geog458-lab02/README.md

 For each search term, I used a Selenium-based web crawler to collect video metadata and descriptions from YouTube search results.

 ## Why This Comparison
-These three terms describe related but distinct dimensions of Black experience.
+I chose to compare these three terms because they represent different but interconnected parts of Black experience.
+Black culture often focuses on creativity and influence, Black identity deals more with questions of self-definition and belonging, and Black history centers on legacy and memory.

-Comparing them allows for an examination of how cultural expression, identity formation, and historical memory are framed differently on YouTube.
+By comparing them side by side, it becomes easier to see how language and framing shift depending on the topic.
+This comparison helps reveal how the same community can be discussed in very different ways depending on whether the focus is cultural expression, identity formation, or historical narrative.

 ## Word Cloud Comparison